Lanyard

-A lanyard is a cord, length of webbing, or strap that may serve any of various functions, which include a means of attachment, restraint, retrieval, and activation and deactivation.
+A lanyard is a length of cord, webbing, or strap that may serve any of various functions, which include a means of attachment, restraint, retrieval, activation, and deactivation.
 A lanyard is also a piece of rigging used to secure or lower objects aboard a ship.

 Origins

 The earliest references to lanyards date from 15th century France: "lanière" was a thong or strap-on apparatus.

 Bosun's pipe, marlinspike, and small knives typically had a lanyard consisting of a string loop tied together with a diamond knot.
-It helped secure against fall and gave an extended grip over a small handle.
+It helped secure the item and gave an extended grip over a small handle.

 In the French military, lanyards were used to connect a pistol, sword, or whistle (for signaling) to a uniform semi-permanently.
 Lanyards were used by mounted cavalry on land and naval officers at sea.
-A pistol lanyard can be easily removed and reattached by the user, but will stay connected to the pistol whether it is drawn or in a holster.
+A pistol lanyard can be easily removed and reattached by the user, but will stay connected to the pistol whether it is drawn for use or it is placed into a holster for carrying.

 In the military, lanyards of various colour combinations and braid patterns are worn on the shoulders of uniforms to denote the wearer's qualification or regimental affiliation.
 In horse regiments, lanyards were worn on the left, enabling a rider to pull a whistle from the left tunic pocket and maintain communication with his troop.
 Members of the British Royal Artillery wear a lanyard which originally held a key for adjusting the fuzes of explosive shells.